Who we are

 Embedded content from other websites

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 We sometimes use affiliate links which provide us with a small monetary compensation that is used to help maintain the site.

 These third-party sites have separate and independent privacy policies.
 We, therefore, have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

 Who we share your data with

-If you submit an enquiry to our website using our contact forms then you are required to give us explicit consent prior to submitting that enquiry.
+If you submit an inquiry to our website using our contact forms then you are required to give us explicit consent prior to submitting that inquiry.
 Our contact form service is provided by WPForms (WPForms, LLC) who process your data on our behalf.